 Account of Special (Illiterate/Blind/ Incapacitated) Person

 The Bank may at its discretion open deposit accounts for special person.
 The account of such person may be opened provided he/she calls on the Bank personally.
 The account opening will be done in the presence of 2 witnesses one of whom is known to the depositor and the other being a Bank official.
 At the time of withdrawal/ repayment of deposit amount and/or interest, the account holder should affix his/her thumb impression or mark in the presence of the authorized officer who should verify the identity of the person.
 In the case of visually challenged customer the account will be opened under joint operation mandate with a customer who is not visually challenged.
 The Bank will explain the need for proper care and safe keeping of the passbook etc. given to the account holder.
 The Bank official shall explain the terms and conditions governing the account to the depositor.
-Normally, no cheque book is provided for such Saving Bank Accounts.
+Normally, no cheque book is provided for such Saving Bank Accounts but if required facility will be made available.

 Addition or Deletion of The Name/s of Joint Account Holders